klannk/mssuite/DOCUMENTATION.md

 - `fc_cutoff`: _float_ fold change cutoff used to filter significant hits
 - `p_cutoff`:_float_ p value cutoff used to filter significant hits
 - `use_q`: _bool_ If True uses q_value instead of p value as cutoff for filtering
+- `pipe`: _bool_ If True uses the dataframe index as Accession column, since this is the default output of peptide based lmm.
+If False searches for the Defaults.MasterProteinAccession column.
 - **Returns**: _dict_

 ## Visualisation